liamsmith3194/otter-hockey/README.md

 ### My Profile
 - The 'My Profile' tab is only available once a user has created an account and logged in.
-- From this page they are able to add and amend default delivery details which are copied through to checkout to save the user repeating their information.
+- From this page they are able to add and amend default delivery details which are copied through to checkout page to save the user repeating their information.
-- Order history provides a list of confirmed orders from the logged in user.
+- Order history provides a list of confirmed orders from the logged-in user.
 - It shows the order number, linked to the order confirmation.
-- The date the order was submitted, items from the order and the sub total are also on view.
+- The date the order was submitted, items from the order and the subtotal are also on view.

 ![My Profile](https://raw.githubusercontent.com/liamsmith3194/otter-hockey/main/static/readme-images/my-profile.PNG)

 - A toast notification appears to make the user aware that this is a previous order
-- From the order confirmation the user is able to return to the profile using the action button.
+- From the order confirmation, the user is able to return to the profile using the action button.

 ![My Profile - Order Confirmation](https://raw.githubusercontent.com/liamsmith3194/otter-hockey/main/static/readme-images/my-profile-order-confirmation.PNG)

-### Product Management (Page)
+### Product Management - (Page)
-- As an admin user, under the product management tab you are able to add products to the database using the form displayed.
+- As an admin user, under the product management tab, you are able to add products to the database using the form displayed.
 - MORE TO ADD.

-### Product Management (Products)
+### Product Management - (Via Products)
-- When an admin user is logged on, they have the permission to edit and/or delete an product on the site.
+- When an admin user is logged on, they have the permission to edit and/or delete any product on the site.
-- When clicking the edit link, the user is reddirected to the product management form, autofilled with the product details from the database in order to amend on save.
+- When clicking the edit link, the user is redirected to the product management form, autofilled with the product details from the database in order to amend on save.
-- After the admin user has saved their changes they are reddirected back to the product detail page of that product.
+- After the admin user has saved their changes, they are redirected back to the product detail page of that product.

 ### Allauth Pages (Register, Login, Logout etc)
 - The majority of Allauth pages contain a form or form element.